Connecticut Small Claims Court: An Overview

 For information on Connecticut's statute of limitation periods for claims related to written contracts, oral contracts, injuries, and property damage, see Nolo's 50-state Statutes of Limitations chart.

 How long does the defendant have to answer the small claims court complaint?

-In Connecticut, the defendant may file a written answer on or before the "Answer Date" that appears on the "Notice of Suit."
+In Connecticut, the defendant must file a written answer on or before the "Answer Date" that appears on the "Notice of Suit."
 The answer date will be between 15 and 45 days after the writ and accompanying documents are filed in the court.

 Are attorneys allowed in small claims court in Connecticut?

 You are allowed to have an attorney represent you in small claims court in Connecticut.
 Corporations are required to have an attorney.

 Can a landlord bring an eviction lawsuit in small claims court in Connecticut?